rips/php-connector/README.md

 # Testing

 Testing is done with phpunit.
-You can [install phpunit globally](https://phpunit.de/manual/current/en/installation.html) or use the composer installed executabled in `vendor/bin/phpunit`.
+You can [install phpunit globally](https://phpunit.de/manual/current/en/installation.html) or use the composer installed executable in `vendor/bin/phpunit`.

 Abstract classes use stubs found in test/Stubs.